Asking questions (pt. 2)

 ALTER

-Let’s also have a look at how we can add this filtering to our ETL job from our previous post:
+To add this filtering to our ETL job from the previous post:

 ...